PathwayCommons/guide/_workflows/pathway_enrichment/process_data.md

 <hr/>

 <div class="alert alert-warning text-justify" role="alert">
-  To get the list of differentially expressed genes in TCGA-OV for mesenchymal relative to immunoreative subtypes ranked by p-value see <a href="#data">IV.
+  The list of differentially expressed genes in TCGA-OV for mesenchymal relative to immunoreative subtypes ranked by p-value is in <a href="#data">IV.
 Data</a>.
 </div>

 ## <a href="#goals" name="goals">I. Goals</a>